-Description for the typical smell and taste of a wine after fresh grapes as part of a wine address, These are so-called primary aromas, which are already present in the berries and are particularly noticeable in the pressed juice.
-These are usually present only with young wines and will over the course of the aging or. bottle aging covered by newly formed aromas (see also under Aroma ).
-Often one reads that wines from Muscatel varieties especially have this graubigen tone.
-But this has no connection and grape must not with the nutmeg be confused.
-The reason for this misconception could be that Muscatel wines are often sweetened and marketed and drunk early.
-On the other hand dry Muscat wines have no grapey tone.
+Description for the typical smell and taste of a wine after fresh grapes in the context of a wine address, These are so-called primary aromas that are already present in the berries and are particularly noticeable in the pressed juice.
+These are usually only available in young wines and will become available in the course of aging respectively. bottle aging covered by newly formed flavors (see also under Aroma ).
+One often reads that wines are made Muscatel varieties especially have this grave tone.
+However, this has no connection and must not be grubby with that nutmeg be confused.
+The reason for this false assumption could be that muscatel wines are often sweetly developed and marketed and drunk early.
+In contrast, dry aged muscatel wines do not have a grave tone.